ricky-return42/rickyevolution.github.io/_posts/2016-10-23-Billboaed Exlploration.md

 ![Billboard duration distribution](http://res.cloudinary.com/dexpzle9i/image/upload/v1477252201/Screen_Shot_2016-10-23_at_20.49.26_zsgldg.png)

 From the above plots we can see that most trakcs last less than 5 minutes.
 In terms of rank there seems to be little correlation (but the excpetionally long ones i.e. over 7 minutes seems to be doing pretty well).
 It seems that if a track would like to stay longer in the chart, it'd be better for to last fewer than 6 minutes.
 This is because the longer few could not last over 20 weeks.
 Speaking of which this scatter plot show us a very interesting pattern.
 There is a huge cluster around the 20 minutes mark which we described earlier.
 This mark forms a very recognisable line in the plot.
-Therefore it can be suspected that something artificial is going on.
+Therefore it can be suspected that something artificial is going on.The explanation can be found in <a href = 'https://en.wikipedia.org/wiki/Billboard_Hot_100'>this wikipedia page</a> which stated that:

+"a song is permanently moved to "recurrent status" if it has spent 20 weeks on the Hot 100 and fallen below position number 50.
+Additionally, descending songs are removed from the chart if ranking below number 25 after 52 weeks.Exceptions are made to re-releases and sudden resurgence in popularity of tracks that have taken a very long time to gain mainstream success.
+These rare cases are handled on a case-by-case basis and ultimately determined by Billboard's chart managers and staff."

 <h4>Genre</h4>